Home/Operations/Capacity Planning

 You need to decide how to use the hiring budget.
 Your team is burned out at 93% utilization, bugs are piling up, and only 65% of sprint goals are achieved.
 The CMO needs 3 new integrations built this quarter.
 The CTO wants to migrate from a monolith to microservices.

-Hire all 8 engineers immediately and assign them to the integrations and microservices migrationClick to reveal →
+Hire all 8 engineers immediately and assign them to the integrations and microservices migrationClick →

 Hiring 8 people for a 12-person team is a 67% team increase.
 Communication channels jump from 66 to 190.
 Onboarding 8 people simultaneously overwhelms your senior engineers — each new hire needs 5-10 hours/week of mentoring.
 Team velocity drops 30% for 3 months.
 The integrations stall because new hires don't understand the codebase.